Heterogeneous Wasserstein Discrepancy for Incomparable Distributions

 \subsection{Algorithm}

-Computing $\mathcal{DSE}_r(\mu, \nu)$ requires the resolution of an optimization problem as given in~\eqref{eq:dsse}.
+Computing HWD requires a resolution of an optimization problem as given in~\eqref{eq:dsse}.
 In what follows, we propose an algorithm for computing an approximation of this discrepancy based on samples $X = \{x_i\}_{i=1}^n$ from $\mu$ and samples $Y = \{y_j\}_{j=1}^m$ from $\nu$.
 At first, let us note that we have min-max optimization to solve; the minimization occuring over the embeddings $\phi$ and $\psi$ and the maximization over the distributions on the unit-sphere.
 This maximization problem is challenging due to both the constraints and because we optimize over distributions.
-Similarly to \cite{nguyen2020distributional}, we approximate the problem by replacing the constraints with regularization terms and by replacing the optimization over distributions by an optimization over a push-forward of a uniform measure $f: \mbS^{d-1} \rightarrow \mbS^{d-1}$.
-Hence, assuming that we have drawn from a uniform distribution $K$ directions $\{\theta_k\}_{k=1}^K$, the numerical approximation of DSE is obtained by solving the problem { {
+Similarly to \cite{nguyen2020distributional}, we approximate the problem by replacing the constraints with regularization terms and by replacing the optimization over distributions by an optimization over a push-forward of the uniform probability measure $\sigma^{d-1}$ by a Borel measurable function $f: \mbS^{d-1} \rightarrow \mbS^{d-1}$.
+Hence, assuming that we have drawn from a uniform distribution $K$ directions $\{\theta_k\}_{k=1}^K$, the numerical approximation of HWD is obtained by solving the following problem: { {